freezedev/lyria/README.md

 (If you don't have bower installed, simply do a `npm install -g bower` in the command-line of your choice.
 To learn more about Bower, go to http://bower.io)
 If you want to save lyria in your `bower.json` file, use `bower install lyria --save`.

+If you have Yeoman installed, you can actually just type `yo lyria` in the terminal when inside an empty folder.
+This will automatically get the lyria template.

 What does it look like?
 -----------------------